tabsoverspaces/TimeFormatter/README.md

 - 11 days, 45 hours and 2 minutes
 - 8 hours, 12 minutes and 24 seconds
 etc.

-Currently, there are 6 time units available in total:
-1) seconds ( each containing 1.000 milliseconds; time periods less than a 1.000 milliseconds are formatted as zero seconds)
-2) minutes ( each containing 60 seconds )
-3) hours ( each containing 60 minutes )
-4) days ( each containing 24 hours )
-5) months ( containing 30 days )
-6) years ( each containing 12 months )

 If the user-provided number of time units is bigger than the number of time units found in the provided time period, then the smaller value will be used.